ShadowsCrow/ShadowsCrow/README.md

 ### Olá!
 Me chamo Henrique, mas me chamam de Shadow! 👋

 - 🐱‍👤 I’m currently working on my Data science Skills!
 - 🌱 I’m currently learning Linear Regression techniques!
-(Is it some kind of magic? 🧙🏻‍♂️)
+(I see the future 🔮, is it some kind of magic? 🧙🏻‍♂️)
 - 👯 I’m looking to collaborate on dev tools and some Data science projects.

 <br>